-“Black Inque(e)ries: Space and Time in Post-Stonewall NYC, 1969-81” focuses on the contours, movements, and tenors of black queer bodies in New York City from 1969 to 1981.
-That blackness and queerness manifest so variously, in human bodies, in human politics, in social spaces, and in political rhetoric, is testament to their endurance as modes of disciplinary classification and their requisition as sites of potentially libratory identification.
-This seeming plasticity — the ability for both blackness and queerness to be purposed to differing, sometimes contradictory ends — inspires my research to find moments, if ever, when blackness and queerness are less yielding, when human bodies, geographical space, political necessity, and temporal specificity fix, however fleetingly, their coordinates.
-By focusing on black queer bodies, and further locating them within a particularly charged historical period — beginning in 1969 following the Stonewall Riots to 1981 before the widespread public acknowledgment and admission of the AIDS epidemic — my research attempts to apprehend blackness and queerness in moments of crisis and upheaval, and too, in moments of resistance.
+“Black Inque(e)ries: Space and Time in Post-Stonewall NYC, 1969-81” focuses on the contours, movements, and tenors of Black queer bodies in New York City from 1969 to 1981.
+That Blackness and queerness manifest so variously, in human bodies, in human politics, in social spaces, and in political rhetoric, is testament to their endurance as modes of disciplinary classification and their requisition as sites of potentially libratory identification.
+This seeming plasticity — the ability for both Blackness and queerness to be purposed to differing, sometimes contradictory ends — inspires my research to find moments, if ever, when Blackness and queerness are less yielding, when human bodies, geographical space, political necessity, and temporal specificity fix, however fleetingly, their coordinates.
+By focusing on Black queer bodies, and further locating them within a particularly charged historical period — beginning in 1969 following the Stonewall Riots to 1981 before the widespread public acknowledgment and admission of the AIDS epidemic — my research attempts to apprehend Blackness and queerness in moments of crisis and upheaval, and too, in moments of resistance.
 Through engagement with various ephemera (ranging from club flier to queer manifesto to lesbian weekly), my project seeks to answer questions about identity formation, community constitution, and the political limits and potentials of this unique period.

-Nika Elder, Department of Art and Archeology
+Nika Elder, Department of Art and Archaeology

-Nika Elder’s dissertation, “Show and Tell: Representation, Communication, and the Still Lifes of William M. Harnett,” interprets the eclectic work of the late-nineteenth-century American artist within his cultural context.
+Nika Elder’s dissertation, “Show and Tell: Representation, Communication, and the Still Lifes of William M. Harnett,” interprets the eclectic work of the late 19th-century American artist within his cultural context.
 It analyzes the drawings and paintings he created over the course of his twenty-six-year career in conjunction with the intellectual discourses that they reference to suggest that Harnett attempted to depict humanity without recourse to the body.
 He employed man-made objects, syntactical compositions, and laborious techniques to enact and thus embody the cognitive process.
 A Summer Research Prize from the Program in American Studies generously supported the research and writing of two chapters, which draw on fields as diverse as anatomy and semiotics, physiology and the decorative arts.

 Jessica Lowe, Department of History

-Jessica Lowe studies eighteenth and early nineteenth century American legal history.
+Jessica Lowe studies 18th and early 19th-century American legal history.
 Her dissertation, “Murder in the Shenandoah” focuses on a 1791 Virginia murder in which a young gentleman killed a laborer during a fist fight.
 Jessica’s dissertation tells the story of the case as it wound its way through the various stages of Virginia's criminal process, and uses this narrative to explore republican law reform in Virginia in the era of the Constitution’s framing and adoption.
 A Summer Research Prize enabled Jessica to travel to Williamsburg, Virginia, where she spent time reading the papers of Judge St. George Tucker (1752-1827) and completed an article on the judge, entitled “Guarding Republican Liberty: St. George Tucker and Law in Federal Virginia,” forthcoming in Signposts: New Directions in Southern Legal History, eds.
 Sally Hadden and Patricia Minter (Athens: University of Georgia Press, 2012).